Skip to content

 Mom breastfeeding in the rugby ball position, discreet nursing top, cozy atmosphere

-"Rugby ball" position Baby held under the arm, away from the scar
+• "Rugby ball" position: hold the baby under your arm, away from the scar

 To help you through this time, check out our collection of nursing wear designed to make everyday feedings easier, with discreet openings accessible in any position.